The Jungle book PG/1h46min/ Adventure, drama, family

 He said: “I’ve never acted before, it was my first audition.
 I never thought about acting before but then I thought “alright”.

 The animal characters were both motion-captured and performed live on set by puppeteers from the Jim Henson Company.
 For the on-set performances, Jim Henson’s Creature Shop built elaborate life-sized puppets to act alongside Mowgli and serve as eye-lines.
 The talking animals in this film were created using animal behaviour, then having the actors copy those movements in motion-capture VFX.
 The CG character Baloo is so large and furry, he took almost five hours of rendering time per frame.

 This is the first time that Kaa the snake is portrayed as a female, rather than a male.
 Jon Favreau said the change was a deliberate one, as he felt there were too many male characters in The Jungle Book (1967).
 Kaa the snake is voice acted by Scarlett Johansson.
 All three of director Jon Favreau’s children have voice roles in the movie.
 His son Max voices a wolf cub, while his two daughters, Brighton Rose and Madeline voice Gray, another wolf cub.

 Overall, this movie was much lighter than the original book written by Rudyard Kipling.
-It has intense CGI fights with the animals, plenty of destruction and an easy to understand plot.
+It has intense CGI fights with the animals, plenty of destruction and an easy to understanding plot.
 Enough to keep you watching through the whole movie.
-Some of its story is well shown in certain scenes.
+Some of its stories are well shown in certain scenes.
 It is currently the third most grossing movie of 2016.
 If you enjoy the animated movie or the original story by Rudyard Kipling, you will appreciate this movie.